dopeprogr4mmer/parking_lot_manager/README.md

 # parking_lot_manager

-A Parking Lot Manager implementation in Python using different commonly Design Patterns:
+A Parking Lot Manager implementation in Python using different commonly used Design Patterns:

 - Singelton with Decorator
 - Factory